Student-centric advice and objective recommendations

 - Experience Washington, D.C.: Opportunities to attend recitals, receptions and ceremonies held in their honor; and visit D.C. museums and monuments.

-In short, while students do not receive money, the Presidential Scholars program is a highly prestigious designation, with the award in the prestige it signals and the networking opportunities it provides.
+In short, while students do not receive money, the Presidential Scholars program is highly prestigious due to the overall selectivity of the program and the networking opportunities it provides.